DominiqueThibault/VFR-Flight-Weather-Assistant/README.md

 docker compose run --rm --service-ports vfr_rasa_core rasa inspect
 ```

-5. Load your trained model and talk to your assistant on the command line.
+5. Load your trained model and talk to your assistant on the command line:
 ```bash
 rasa shell --debug
 ```

 OR

-6. Start a server with your trained model.
+6. Start a server with your trained model:
 ```bash
 rasa run
 ```